grafana/helm-charts/charts/tempo-distributed/README.md

 Uninstall the old release and re-install the new one.
 There will be no data loss, as the collectors/agents can cache for a short period.

 Option 2
 Add new selector labels to the existing pods.
-This option will make your pods also temporarely unavailable, option 1 is faster:
+This option will make your pods also temporarily unavailable, option 1 is faster:

 ```
 kubectl label pod -n <namespace> -l app.kubernetes.io/component=<release-name>-tempo-distributed-<component>,app.kubernetes.io/instance=<instance-name> app.kubernetes.io/component=<component> --overwrite